dendronhq/dendron-site/vault/dendron.topic.lookup.modifiers.md

 ## filterType

-Filter notes that show up during looup
+Filter notes that show up during lookup

 ### directChildOnly
 -  filter all notes that are not the direct children of the current note